sittida/Anomalib-Detection/README.md

 # Anomalib-Detection

-Anomalib Comparison Model and OpenVino Quantization with PatchCore Padim and test accuracy with AULOC
+Anomalib Comparison Model and OpenVino Quantization with PatchCore Padim and test accuracy with AULOC and Optimize model for Edge-Device / Resource-Constrained